This page lists of the various symbols in the Jewish Symbols group.

-The cultivation of dates began over 5000 years ago and the fruit is still an important foodstuff in many parts of the world today.
-In terms of symbolism, the date has much in common with the fig, and aside from the fruit itself, the trees from which dates grow (a species of palm tree) also hold symbolic importance in their own right.
+The cultivation of dates began over 5000 years ago and the fruit is still an important foodstuff in many parts of the world.
+In terms of symbolism, the date has much in common with the fig, and aside from the fruit itself, date palm trees also hold symbolic importance in their own right.

 With its pure white feathers, softly rounded body and gentle demeanor, the dove is one of the most ubiquitous symbols of peace, innocence and purity.
 On the other hand, the dove’s symbolism is considerably more complex than notions such as these, and in some cases those complexities can prove quite surprising.

 In certain parts of the world, the jackal often carries negative meaning, and some would argue that even the word “jackal” sounds harsh to the ears.
 This, however, is not the complete picture, and here we’ll examine some of these symbolic meanings and pinpoint specific aspects of the animal’s nature that has led humanity to classify jackals the way they have.